top of page

 My pronouns are she/they.

-I'm a settler living in St. John's, Newfoundland and Labrador/Ktaqmkuk.
-I identify as a queer, gender-nonconforming woman, and I have a trans agender partner.
-I say this mainly because a) being queer is awesome and I am proud of my identity and community, b) queer love is so special, and c) my partner is incredible but they despise their photo being taken which is truly a cruel joke considering I'm a photographer, so pleeeeease let me take your photo.
+I'm a settler living in St. John's, Newfoundland and Labrador/ Ktaqmkuk.
+I am a queer, gender-nonconforming woman, and I have a trans agender partner.
+I’m sharing this because a) being queer is simply wonderful and I am proud of my identity and community, b) queer love is so special and I am so very privileged with it, and c) my partner is the very best but does not share the same enthusiasm about me taking their photo, so please let me take YOUR photo.
 PLEASE!

-I came out in my 30s and it was a weird and wild time that came with a lot of questioning and reflecting about myself and the world around me.
-Being queer has now heavily influenced just about everything...from my professional life - to my personal life - to the way I like to photograph.
+I came out in my 30s and it was a weird and wild time that came with lots of questions and lots of reflecting, both about myself and the world around me.
+Being queer has since heavily influenced just about everything in my life and the way I live it, including the way I like to photograph.
+I want to use this art form to tell stories that deserve to be heard and to celebrate people who may not find representation elsewhere.

-For almost the entirety of me owning a nice camera I was looking for "my style" because that's what I saw other folks doing and that's what thought I needed to do to be considered "a good photographer."
-But AHHH that sounds like just another box to me.
-So I reject it!
+For a very long time I was looking for a photography "style" to stick with because that's what I saw other folks doing and that's what thought I needed to do to be considered "a good photographer."
+But now that just sounds like another box to me - which I reject!

 bottom of page